lorenh/xmlpreprocess/README.md

 ## Incorporating into Build

-The Spreadsheet needs to be added to your source control, and included in your distribution package along with XmlPreprocess.exe.
+The Spreadsheet should be added to your source control, and included in your distribution package along with XmlPreprocess.exe.

 ### Spreadsheet Guidance